Skip to main content

 You may also want to check out our mini split ac repair and troubleshooting guide.

-Frequently Asked Questions About AC Not Cooling
+Frequently Asked Questions About AC Running But Not Cooling

 Yes, you should turn off your AC if it's not cooling.
 Continuing to run a malfunctioning AC can strain the compressor and other components, leading to more severe and costly repairs.
 If there’s a refrigerant leak or airflow issue, running the AC can cause the evaporator coils to freeze, compounding the problem.
 Operating an inefficient system wastes energy and increases your utility bills without providing the desired cooling.